 How to add 5 stretch goals to your board game without breaking the bank

-Stretch goals have become a big part of Kickstarter campaign.
+Stretch goals have become a big part of Kickstarter campaigns.
 While they aren’t mandatory, they certainly can enhance your game and make it even more appealing to backers.

 Often, these stretch goals come in the form of component upgrades and additional content that are unlocked when the project reaches certain milestones.
 These milestones are often based on funding amounts, but can also be tied to social stretch goals like social media shares, likes, Facebook group membership growth, etc.